Posts in nyc

 8) Eleanor Roosevelt was First Lady during Rockefeller Center’s construction in the 1930s.
 Her My Day column mentioned visits to Rockefeller for post-broadcast nibbles, award ceremonies, and trips to Women’s City Club.

 Now let’s check out some of the male art that dominates everything and gets all the attention.
 And on this scale, how could it not?
-Below, see Lee Lowrie’s 45-foot-Atlas, installed in 1937 in front of the International Building on Fifth Avenue.
+Below, see Lee Lawrie’s 45-foot-Atlas, installed in 1937 in front of the International Building on Fifth Avenue.

-This huge complex also involves underground passages and shops that connect Rockefeller to the subways.
-As we were moving underground between buildings, I wondered how women in the 1930s felt as they moved through these office spaces, including this skinny escalator.
-I felt the presence of old cigarette smoke, even though I couldn’t smell it.
-Some of the walls are stained with what has to be cigarette smoke.
+The Rockefeller complex also involves underground passages and shops that connect offices to the subways.
+As we were moving underground between buildings, I wondered how 20th-century women moved through the spaces, including a skinny escalator.
+Can you imagine riding this while wearing high heels?

 Saturday Night Live fans camping out on a Friday night to get tickets to the show.